 Pricing files from one patient to another will not be a problem with Blockchain, since being a decentralized system, any expert can receive this data regardless of the hosting they have.
 Also, the nature of Blockchain offers many advantages of rapidity and safekeeping of the information that is sent, so we can know that our medical history is safe.

 The health sector has been under increasing attack by cybercriminals with a variety of tactics and motivations.
 The increase in the attention that cybercriminals are giving to the health sector is not surprising.
-The protected health information and other personally identifiable information of their patients that health care companies store is exactly the type of data that is easily monetized.
+The protected health information and other personally identifiable information of their patients that healthcare companies store is exactly the type of easily monetized data.

-The growing adoption of IoMT (Internet of Medical Things) devices and distributed network systems, and the cybersecurity skills gap, combined with the opportunistic nature of today’s cyberattacks, have created a perfect storm in the Healthcare sector.
-To protect the information of patients and their business, it is necessary to combine security testing and highly effective security tools with the best cybersecurity practices both at the IT and employees’ level.
+The growing adoption of IoMT (Internet of Medical Things) devices and distributed network systems and the cybersecurity skills gap, combined with the opportunistic nature of today’s cyberattacks, has created a perfect storm in the Healthcare sector.
+To protect patients and their business information, it is necessary to combine security testing and highly effective security tools with the best cybersecurity practices both at the IT and employees’ level.
 A well-informed staff, together with robust and automated cybersecurity and threat control program, will reduce the impact of cyber attacks from prevention and early detection.

 Wearables that help track and monitor health are becoming more common as technology becomes more advanced and accessible.

 That perfect integration between the physical and digital parts allowed today’s consumers to take control of their health beyond the clinical requirements.
-Wearables increased the quality of life of people in general and will continue to shape the way people manage their health daily, which is a point considered positive by doctors in terms of prevention.
+Wearables increased the quality of life of people in general.
+They will continue to shape the way people manage their health daily, which is a point considered positive by doctors in terms of prevention.